boyter/boyter.org/content/posts/sloc-cloc-code-revisited.md

 In fact I remember looking into this when I first wrote `scc`.
 I was wondering about nested multiline comments which turned out to be a compile error in Java, hence while I toyed with getting it working never bothered to finish it off.

+Turns out that rust DOES support nested comments.
+My first thought was that this is a bad idea.
+For example if you write the following `/*/**/` that is going to break `tokei` as everything will be a comment still.
+Thankfully since I am starting to play around with rust I can try it out, and as it turns out that happens to be a compiler error.

+Side note, this is why it is a good idea to at least toy around with other languages.
+If gives you greater perspective.
+Before I started my Rust journey I would have insisted that no mainstream language supports nested multi-line comments.
+Always be learning people.

 *Depression: Stage four of software debugging.*